fesch/Structorizer.Desktop/README.md

 The website can be found at https://structorizer.fisch.lu.

-Structurizer comes with an elaborate [user guide](https://help.structorizer.fisch.lu/index.php), available online and for download.
+Structorizer comes with an elaborate [user guide](https://help.structorizer.fisch.lu/index.php), available online and for download.